American Psycho (film): Reception and legacy

-Legacy

 Sequel

 A direct-to-video sequel, American Psycho 2, directed by Morgan J. Freeman and starring Mila Kunis, was released in 2002.
 The sequel's only connection with the original is the death of Patrick Bateman (played by Michael Kremko wearing a face mask), briefly shown in a flashback.
 The film was denounced by Bret Easton Ellis.
 In 2005, Kunis expressed embarrassment over the film, and spoke out against the idea of a sequel.

 In popular culture

 Finnish melodic death metal band Children of Bodom used the film's ending monologue "My pain is constant and sharp and I do not hope for a better world for anyone" as a segue between two songs on their 2003 album Hate Crew Deathroll.
 The film's influence can be seen in Kanye West's music video "Love Lockdown" and Maroon 5's music video "Animals".
 American metalcore band Ice Nine Kills wrote a song based on the film for their 2021 album The Silver Scream 2: Welcome to Horrorwood called "Hip to Be Scared" and features Papa Roach vocalist Jacoby Shaddix.
 Funny or Die recreated the "Hip to be Square" scene with Huey Lewis in the Bateman role and "Weird Al" Yankovic in the Allen role.
 In the scene, Lewis discusses the artistic merits of the film American Psycho and shows the actual scene.
 It ends with Lewis killing Yankovic saying "Try parodying one of my songs now, you stupid bastard!"
 The video then plays "I Want a New Duck", Yankovic's parody of the Huey Lewis and the News song "I Want a New Drug".

 In 2013, FX and Lionsgate were developing an American Psycho television series that would have served as a sequel to the film.
 It was to be set in the present, with Patrick Bateman in his 50s, grooming an apprentice (Andrew Low) to be just like him.
-As of 2024 it is presumed to have been canceled or be in development hell.
+Production of the series was mentioned in 2015, and again in 2021, though there have been no further updates since.

-The film is frequently a topic of memes and has been said by some to be relevant due to its themes and satirical nature; on the other hand, however, the character of Patrick Bateman has seen unironic adoration among men attracted to the idea of the "sigma male" and the capitalist ideals of "hustle culture" espoused by Bateman, even though many people have interpreted the film as heavily criticizing capitalism.
+The film is frequently a topic of memes and has been said by some to be relevant due to its themes and satirical nature; on the other hand, however, the character of Patrick Bateman has seen genuine adoration among men attracted to the idea of the "sigma male" and the capitalist ideals of "hustle culture" espoused by Bateman, even though many people have interpreted the film as heavily criticizing capitalism.